aarifhsn/wpmountaviary/readme.txt

 Have a fun with your theme. happy Blogging.

-Thanks for downloading the thirteenmag theme.
+Thanks for downloading the Mountaviary theme.